link

 And then we'll no longer be hearing things like

-A LARGE AREA OF DISTURBED WEATHER CONTINUES OVER THE SOUTHWESTERN
+A LARGE AREA OF DISTURBED WEATHER CONTINUES OVER THE SOUTHWESTERNNot because it won't be happening, but because there'll be noone staffing the National Hurricane Center.

 CARIBBEAN SEA IN ASSOCIATION WITH A BROAD AREA OF LOW PRESSURE.
 THIS